Tomato lycopene content by Ray Sahelian, M.D. Tomato health benefit

 Botanically speaking, a tomato is a fruit since it is the ovary, together with its seeds, of a flowering plant.
 However, from a culinary perspective, the tomato is served as part of a main course of a meal, as are other vegetables, rather than at dessert.
 The term "vegetable" has no botanical meaning and is purely a culinary term.

-Benefit of tomato plant and
+Benefit of tomato plant extract and lycopene

-Lycopene supplement necessary for optimal health?
+Tomatoes have many antioxidants including the popular lycopene.
+Is a lycopene supplement necessary for optimal health?
 If you have a high intake

 of tomatoes and fruits such as pink grapefruit or watermelon that have a high